Barcolana

 Thanks to its particular formula, the Barcolana is a unique event on the international sailing stage: on the same starting line expert sailors and sailing lovers race side by side on boats of different sizes divided into several divisions according to their overall length.

 History

 The Barcolana was founded in 1969 thanks to the initiative of the yacht club Società Velica di Barcola e Grignano in Trieste.
 It has always taken place on the second Sunday of October to end the season of the yacht club, and therefore its full name is Barcolana Autumn Cup Regatta.
 During the first edition of the regatta, only 51 sailing boats from yacht clubs of Trieste took part in the race.
-Year after year the Barcolana has become more and more popular attracting international crews and world-famous sailors.

 The course

 The race takes place on a 15-mile four-sided, fixed mark course.
 The starting line is between the Miramare Castle and the seat of the Società Velica di Barcola e Grignano and for the first time in 2014 the finish line will be in the waters just off Piazza Unità d'Italia.
 Over the years the route has undergone several changes and for many years one buoy has floated in Slovenian waters.